bou-samra/bou-samra/README.md

   [![Open Source](https://img.shields.io/badge/Open%20Source-FF9B00?style=flat&logo=open-source-initiative&logoColor=white)](https://opensource.org/)

 ## ⚙️ Approach to Development
-I work across different levels of the software stack, focusing on both performance improvements and system-level tasks.
-My experience with **C** and **assembly** helps me understand system behavior at a fundamental level, enabling me to write more efficient code.
+I take a hands-on, foundational approach to software development, working across all layers of the stack—from the low-level intricacies of microprocessors to high-level applications.
+My experience with **C** and **assembly** allows me to write code that interacts directly with hardware while keeping things efficient and straightforward.

-I prefer **C** for its flexibility and efficiency but am comfortable using various programming languages to tackle different challenges.
+I prefer not to lean on frameworks or external libraries unless absolutely necessary.
+Instead, I focus on writing custom code, tailored specifically to the project, which minimizes dependencies and keeps the system lean.
+By avoiding unnecessary layers and bloat, I can maintain full control over performance and resource usage, ensuring that the solution is as efficient as possible.

+Working with tools like the **GNU toolchain** helps streamline my development process, but my approach remains grounded in simplicity—writing code that does exactly what it needs to, without unnecessary complexity.
+For me, it’s all about understanding the system at its core and building solutions that are both functional and efficient.

 ## 🌱 I’m currently learning...
 - Machine Learning and AI concepts